 Perseus Jackson grimaced.

 “While I will admit calling them a lesbian cult or a variation of it was a provocation...the reality is that the Huntresses are a Cult.
 They are the Cult of the Goddess of the Hunt and Virginity.
 They live in isolation of the rest of the ‘Demigod society’ which exists at New Byzantium.
 They spend most of their daily activities hunting monsters or obeying the orders of their Goddess.
 I have no evidence to advance it, but I seriously think their last contact with a representative of the male sex is a tragedy of some sort that convinces them to join the Hunt.
-Therefore the next time they will see a boy or a man, be it a Demigod or not, they will have been encouraged for years to see it as an enemy.”
+Therefore the next time they will see a boy or a man, be it a Demigod or not, they will have been encouraged for years to see him as an enemy.”

-The Captain of the Inevitable Doom didn’t say anything about cult teaching and brainwashing to teach young girls the males were the enemy, but he didn’t need to.
+The Captain of the Inevitable Doom didn’t say anything about cult teaching and brainwashing to teach young girls that males were the enemy, but he didn’t need to.

 “In many ways,” Perseus smiled, a welcome sight for once, “it would have been better if they were the lesbian cult I accused them to be.
 At least they would truly have love relationships in their ranks.
 But their Goddess is also the Eternal Virgin.
 Thus love relationships between two Huntresses have little chance to happen, and when they do, it always ends in tragedy.”